Trump says he feels 'badly' for Flynn, points finger at Clinton

-Trump immediately moved to point a finger at Hillary Clinton, telling reporters — without evidence — that Clinton lied to the FBI about her use of a private email server while leading the State Department.
+Trump pointed a finger at Hillary Clinton, telling reporters — without evidence — that Clinton had lied to the FBI about her use of a private email server while leading the State Department.

 "Clinton lied many times to the FBI, nothing happened to her.
 Flynn lied and they destroyed his life.
 I think it's a shame," Trump said on the White House South Lawn.

-Note: CORRECTION (Dec.
-4, 1:55 p.m., ET): An earlier version of this article misstated when James Comey, referring to Hillary Clinton, told the House Oversight Committee, "We had no basis to conclude that she lied to the FBI."
-Comey, the FBI director at the time, testified in July 2016, not in July 2017.